Common Questions About Our Laser Eye Fees

 Our LASIK price does not include transportation, accommodation, or any off-site fees that may be necessary to ensure your safety during or after the procedure.

 In rare instances, we may refer you to off-site examinations or tests (retinal examinations, orthoptist fees, post-operative optometric exams carried out elsewhere, professional opinions, treatments etc).
 These fees are not included in the treatment fee, and are payable to the health care professional carrying out the service.

 You can find more information about what the price does not include here.

 What Happens to My Deposit if I Decide Against Surgery?

 Different clinics have different terms regarding their deposits, payments, and refund policies.

-Watch a video of Katy Baker talking about what happens to your deposit if you decide against surgery.
+Watch a video about what happens to your deposit if you decide against surgery.

 What Happens to My Deposit if You Find Me Unsuitable for Surgery?

 Similarly to if you decide against surgery, in the unlikely event that we find you unsuitable after the initial screening, we will refund your deposit in full.

 Can I Finance The Treatment Fee?